yellobyte/SoapESP32/README.md

 setup() {
   // setting up Wifi, serial output, etc.
   ...
+  // scan the local network for media servers, scan duration by default is 60 sec !
+  // - calling the function with parameter 5...120 changes the scan duration,
+  //   e.g. soap.seekServer(10) would scan the network for only 10 secs
-  // searching local network for media servers soap.seekServer();
+  // - please note: longer scan times increase the chance for detecting media servers soap.seekServer();
   // printing details of all discovered servers while (soap.getServerInfo(srvNum++, &srv)) {